grnarayan/NewQuest/README.md

 ### Bugs / Improvements
     - Customer can update cart with more than 3 items
     - Prevents the customer from navigating to checkout but still am trying to give the message
+    - Tests don't work - I have committed unit test to show that I can do it.